Top 10 Best Selling Books on Relationships

 Dale Carnegie

 How to Win Friends & Influence People by Dale Carnegie is a timeless self-help book that provides practical advice on improving social skills, building relationships, and becoming more persuasive.
 The book emphasises the importance of listening, showing genuine interest in others, and making people feel valued.
 Carnegie outlines key principles such as avoiding criticism, giving sincere appreciation, and encouraging others to talk about themselves.
-By applying these techniques, readers can enhance their personal and professional relationships, gain influence, and become more likable and effective communicators.
+Applying these techniques helps readers enhance their personal and professional relationships, gain influence, and become more likable and effective communicators.

 How to Talk to Anyone: 92 Little Tricks for Big Success in Relationships